What is Recovery?

 - Power off your device and wait 4-5 seconds after lights go off.

-└ In recovery, use Volume Up and Down keys to navigate between options and Power key to select an option.
+└ In boot menu, use Volume Up scroll between options and Volume Down to confirm (OK) an option.

-2) Boot into Karbonn Titanium Octane Recovery Mode Using ADB
+2) Boot into Micromax Canvas A1 Recovery Mode Using ADB

 ADB stands for Android Debug Bridge, a tool used to send terminal commands to a Android device via a PC command line.
 ADB requires a bit of setup, but it gets the job done with much lesser effort than hardware buttons, so pretty useful in cases when you’ve to boot in recovery mode frequently.
 Also, if (for some reason) your hardware buttons aren’t working than this is a very good alternative to boot into recovery mode.